Colby-Threlkeld/Expense-Tracker-Custom-API/README.md

 ### Expense Tracker Custom API
 ## 📌 Overview

-A custom Node.js + Express + MongoDB API for tracking expenses with secure JWT authentication.
+A custom Node.js + Express + MongoDB (w/ Mongoose ODM) API for tracking expenses with secure JWT authentication.
 Users can register, log in with their name or email, and access protected endpoints (e.g., expenses).

 This project demonstrates: